 Initially I painted the mirror some random latex paint colors I had lying around.
 First blue, then purple.
 I hated both.
 Then I found the following inspiration on Annie Sloan's website.

-I went to Brushstrokes by Mary Anne, my local Annie Sloan paint supplier.
-I immediately fell in love with her shop and it's stunning farmhouse decor.
-Mary Anne and I hit it off (big surprise there; we both love projects).
+I went to my local Annie Sloan paint supplier.
+The owner and I hit it off (big surprise there; we both love projects).